grantrostig/pagination/README.md

 This approach would likely require four statements to output one line item, or data field.
 It would also require member functions to perform the function the separator operators.

-II) Inherit or overload from std::ostreams or most likely it's base.
+II) Inherit or overload from std::ostreams or most likely its base.
 It is possible that the entire inheritance hierarchy would need to be duplicated, renamed and compiled rather than some simpler procedure.
 Not sure how this would work if at all, in a practical manner, but perhaps somehow the .flush() of the internal output buffer could be used or adapted.